ChenglongChen/caffe-windows/README.md

 Linux: Have a look at [@Senecaur](https://github.com/senecaur/caffe-rta)'s version [here](https://github.com/senecaur/caffe-rta).

-Note: This implementation here is for my project in [Kaggle National Data Science Bowl](https://www.kaggle.com/c/datasciencebowl).
+Note: This implementation here is for my project in [Kaggle's National Data Science Bowl](https://www.kaggle.com/c/datasciencebowl).
 So, some choices in the code maybe specifc to the problem, and don't represent the general one, e.g., stochastic prediction as mentioned below.

+I have put one of my model for [Kaggle's National Data Science Bowl](https://www.kaggle.com/c/datasciencebowl) in `/examples/kaggle-bowl`.

 ## COMPACT_DATA layer to hold varying size images
 This is modified from the [Princeton's GoogLeNet patch](http://vision.princeton.edu/pvt/GoogLeNet/code/).